Hangry Miss

 Finish the Batter

 You can do the rest of the batter by hand.
 It's a very loose batter.
 It's easier to make sure there's no thicker bits stuck to the bottom using a flexible spatula.
 Easier than stop/starting a stand mixer.
 Add the pureed dates to the blended egg mix and combine well.
 Don’t worry if the mix looks a little curdled.
 Sift the flour into a bowl big enough to take all the batter ingredients.
-Tip the wet ingredients over the flour and fold together until there are no dry bits of flour visible.
+Make a well in the flour and fill it with some of the wet ingredients.
+Gradually work the flour into the wet, working from the centre out.
+Add the rest of the wet ingredients in stages to avoid getting lumps.
 Try not to overwork the mix.
+As the mixture loosens, you can start adding more wet at a time.

 Bake

-Pour the batter into the prepared bundt tin, without getting any into centre tube.
+Pour the batter into the prepared Bundt tin, without getting any into centre tube.
 Smooth the top lightly so that it is even all the way around.
-Bake for 45 minutes, or until a skewer inserted in the middle of the ring comes out sticky, but not thick with batter.
+Bake for around 50 minutes, or until a skewer inserted in the middle of the ring comes out sticky, but not thick with batter.

 Make the Sauce